Fundamentals of computability logic 2020: The operator zoo of computability logic

 Unlike $\pall xA(x)$ which is a game on infinitely many boards, both $\blall xA(x)$ and $\chall xA(x)$ are one-board games.
 Yet, they are very different from each other.
 To see this difference, compare the problems $\chall x \bigl(\mbox{\em Even}(x)\chor \mbox{\em Odd}(x)\bigr)$ and $\blall x \bigl(\mbox{\em Even}(x)\chor \mbox{\em Odd}(x)\bigr)$.
 The former is an easily winnable game of depth 2: the environment selects a number, and the machine tells whether that number is even or odd.
 The latter, on the other hand, is a game which is impossible to win.
 This is a game of depth 1, where the value of $x$ is not specified by either player, and only the machine moves---tells whether (the unknown) $x$ is even or odd.
 Whatever the machine says, it loses, because there is always a value for $x$ that makes the answer wrong.

 This should not suggest that nontrivial $\blall$-games can never be won.
 For instance, the problem has an easy solution.
-The idea of a winning strategy here is that, for any given $y$, in order to tell whether $x+y$ is even or odd, it is not really necessary to know the value of $x$.
-Rather, just knowing whether $x$ is even or odd is sufficient.
+The idea of a winning strategy here is that, for any given $y$, in order to tell the parity of $x+y$, it is not really necessary to know the value of $x$.
+Rather, just knowing the parity of $x$ is sufficient.
 And such knowledge can be obtained from the antecedent.
 In other words, for any known $y$ and unknown $x$, the problem of telling whether $x+y$ is even or odd is reducible to the problem of telling whether $x$ is even or odd.
 Specifically, if both $x$ and $y$ are even or both are odd, then $x+y$ is even; otherwise $x+y$ is odd.
 Below is the evolution sequence (cf. Exercise \ref{sqr}) induced by the run $\seq{\bot 1.7, \bot 0.0, \top 1.1}$ where the machine has used such a strategy.

 The machine won because the play hit the true $\blall x\bigl(\mbox{\em Even}(x) \pimplication \mbox{\em Odd}(x+7)\bigr)$.
 Notice how $\blall x$ persisted throughout the sequence.
 Generally, the $(\blall,\blexists)$-structure of a game will remain unchanged in such sequences.
 The same is the case with parallel operations such as $\pimplication$ in the present case.